razvand/secure-programming-java/README.md

-# secure-programming-java
+# Secure Programming in Java

-Secure Programming in Java
+Public resources (demos, task skeletons) for the Secure Programming in Java training.